Integrating Ether wallet functionality

 transfers, we callwallet.transferEtherand create a notice with the parsed parameters.

-For withdrawals, we call wallet.withdrawEther and create a voucher using the dApp dress and the parsed parameters.
+For withdrawals, we call wallet.withdrawEther and create a voucher that sends wei from the on-chain Application (metadata.app_contract) to the user.

 - We created helper functions to